maedox/python-copperegg/README.md

 ## Features

-- Listing and updating probes.
+- Listing, updating, adding and deleting probes.
+- Set stations, tags and more.

 ### Recently added
 - Enabling stations by region
+- Allow adding and deleting probes

 ### Coming soon
-- Adding new probes
-- Deleting probes
+- Allow changing all possible settings for a probe

 Let me know if there are features you would like to see in the future.